zhaozg/lua-openssl/README.md

 * ***openssl.pkey.decrypt*** (evp_pkey key, string data [,string padding=pkcs1]) -> string
  * Use key to decrypt data, default padding use 'pkcs1', data length must equals with key size.

+* ***openssl.pkey.seal***(table pubkeys, string data[, cipher enc|string alg='RC4']) -> string,table
+ * Encrypts data using pubkeys in table, so that only owners of the respective private keys and ekeys can decrypt and read the data.
+ * Returns the sealed data and table containing encrypted keys, hold envelope keys on success, else nil.

+* ***openssl.pkey.seal***(evp_pkey pkey, string data[, cipher enc|string alg='RC4']) -> string,table
+ * Encrypts data using pubkeys, so that only owners of the respective private keys and ekeys can decrypt and read the data.
+ * Return sealed data,and encrypt key success, else nil.

+* ***openssl.pkey.open*** (evp_pkey key, string data, string ekey [, evp_cipher enc|string md_alg=RC4]) -> string
+ * Open/decrypt sealed data using private key,and the corresponding envelope key.
+ * Returns decrypted data on success and nil on failure.

 * ***evp_pkey:export*** ([boolean only_public = false [,boolean raw_key=false [,boolean pem=true,[, string passphrase]]]]) -> string
  * If only_public is true, will export public key